Test Prep Advice Post

 An excerpt: "If you want to do equipercentile equating, and you don’t have a good way to smooth the score distributions, there is an alternative.
 You can perform an equipercentile equating based on the observed distributions, and then smooth the equating relationship.
 (Some equating experts refer to this approach as “post-smoothing.")"

-To summarize: SAT and ACT exams are Equated Pre-Test (the content is controlled, compared to previous tests, and standardized to create a test of roughly average difficulty), and Curved/Smoothed/Scaled Post-Test (raw to scaled score conversion tables adjusted) afterwards based upon a more detailed sample of student results on that particular test: if it turns out that the test was harder than expected, then the curve might bump your score up by a few points, and vice-versa, so that the results of the test more strongly resemble a "smooth" bell-shaped curve.
+To summarize: new SAT and ACT test forms are not only Equated Pre-Test (the content is controlled, compared to previous tests, and standardized to create a test of roughly average difficulty), but also Curved/Smoothed/Scaled Post-Test (raw to scaled score conversion tables adjusted) afterwards based upon a more detailed sample of student results on that particular test: if it turns out that the test was harder than expected, then the curve might bump your score up by a few points, and vice-versa, so that the results of the test more strongly resemble a "smooth" bell-shaped curve.
 This curving process only happens once--after the first "national administration" of that particular exam.

-Can I prove definitively that the ACT and College Board engage in curve-fitting/post-smoothing?
+Can I prove definitively that the ACT and College Board engage in curve-fitting/post-smoothing for new test forms?
 No, because ACT and the College Board haven't explicitly admitted to it yet.
 However, we have strong historical evidence (see above), as well as evidence from both the SAT and ACT literature (sources: SAT Technical Manual) / ACT Technical Manual) that curving has been an unstated/largely ignored yet essential part of the "equating" umbrella all along, and that this post-test process is an entirely separate process from any pre-test calculations.